Breast Pumps and Supplies

 - One breast pump kit per birth event.
 The kit may not be separately billed for and reimbursed.

-- Locking rings: 2 every 12 months
+- Locking rings: Two every 12 months

 - Storage bags: 100 bags every 30 days following the birth event